Nebraska ammonia pipeline leak kills one

 - A nearby highway was closed

-- Pipeline company reports about 40 families were evacuated
+- Pipeline company reports about 40 residents were evacuated

-(CNN)The Burt County Sheriff's Office received a call Monday night of an odd smell 8 miles north of Tekamah, in northeast Nebraska.
+(CNN)The Burt County Sheriff's Office received a call Monday night of an odd smell eight miles north of Tekamah, in northeast Nebraska.

 Now authorities suspect that smell caused the death two hours later of 59-year-old Phillip Hennig, after an ammonia pipeline leaked in the nearby area.